nightori/Semiautomatic-Picture-Sorter/README.md

 This is a small and simple program for picture sorting.
 If you have a lot of pictures in one place, you can use SPS to sort them and put them in a predefined set of folders.
 You can use it to sort the files of any type, but the preview won't be available.
+You'll still be able to open them though.

 ### How to use it
 1. You specify the path to the files;